VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 _Why are we embarking on this journey?_

+> "The best way to observe a fish is to become a fish," Jacques Cousteau

-# What are the motivations for creating this guidance now?
+# Why we created this guidance now

-The **Command Query Responsibility Segregation (CQRS)** pattern and **Event Sourcing** are currently generating a great deal of interest from developers and architects who are designing and building large-scale, distributed systems.
+The **Command Query Responsibility Segregation (CQRS)** pattern and **Event Sourcing** (ES) are currently generating a great deal of interest from developers and architects who are designing and building large-scale, distributed systems.
 There are conference sessions, blogs, articles, and frameworks all dedicated to the CQRS pattern and to event